boschresearch/image-render-gui/docs/source/modify_configs.md

 The `my_value/gui` element defines the GUI representation of `my_value` explicitly.
 The base definition elements available for all GUI control types are:

 - `sDTI`: The type of GUI control element.
 This element is optional, if the type can be deduced from the name as described before.
-For a full list of availabel control types see {doc}`ref_controls`.
+For a full list of availabel control types see {doc}`reference/controls`.
 - `sLabel`: The GUI element label.
 If this element is not given, the name is either deduced from the naming convention or the element name itself is used.
 - `sTooltip`: A tooltip for the GUI element.
 If this element is not given, no tooltip is shown.

 Every control may have additional elements to specify more details.
-See {doc}`ref_controls` for a full description.
+See {doc}`reference/controls` for a full description.

 ### GUI definition block